Published by Sarah Braithwaite, Author & Horse Health Expert on

-We are constantly researching into aspects of forage and recently we have become very interested in the quality of protein in forage.
-Specifically we are suspicious that many cured forages (hay/haylage) for horse feed appear to be being made for yield and perhaps high protein content without reference to actual nutritional quality.
+We are constantly researching into aspects of forage.
+We are suspicious that many cured forages (hay/haylage) for horse feed appear to be being made for yield and perhaps high protein content without reference to actual nutritional quality.
 This could lead to nitrate toxicity in horse hay or haylage.

 Until recently, nitrate toxicity from high nitrates in forage has not been seen as being an issue for horses.
 As with many areas in the horse nutrition world there is little research to look into levels of nitrates and how they might affect horses.